 Page numbering: on the bottom right corner of the page.

 A scholarly article presented for publication should contain typical elements in the Russian (or French, Italian, Spanish) and English languages.

-Following elements of the article are compulsory:
+The following elements of the article are compulsory:

 7. Notes (references to archival and other sources, collected works, information materials) should be made in the form of endnotes.

 In case of necessity, references to fiction books and other sources are provided in the body of the article in round brackets by indicating the page number (142), or volume and page number separated by a comma (7, 142).